coleifer/peewee/docs/peewee/querying.rst

 Ordered Windows
 ^^^^^^^^^^^^^^^

 Let's calculate a running sum of the ``value`` field.
-In order for it to be a "running" sum, we need it to be ordered, so we'll order with respect to the Sample's ``id`` field:
+A running sum must be ordered, so we order with respect to the Sample's ``id`` field:

 .. code-block:: python